Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Pollution control measures include **environmental laws**, **emission testing**, **wastewater treatment**, and **community clean-up programmes**.
 - Always check how your family handles waste and suggest **simple improvements like sorting recyclables or composting organic matter**.
 - Keep notes on **community sanitation days or government regulations** so you understand how rules protect the environment.

+- Create a study box in your notebook for **air, soil, or water** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **air, soil, or water** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment